 Prepare for the unexpected

 Staff are aware from their training that some children might display worrying signs/symptoms or disclose information suggesting abuse, when they have never previously given rise to concern.
 Staff must contact the designated safeguarding lead for child protection without delay so concerns can be discussed with First Contact Service as soon as possible.
 In all cases it should be borne in mind that other siblings might be at risk in the household as well as the one presenting concerns in school.
+‘Staff working with children are advised to maintain an attitude of ‘it could happen here’ where safeguarding is concerned.
+When concerned about the welfare of a child, staff should always act in the best interests of the child’.
+KCSIE 2018 (21).

 The Durham Staircase